AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Methodology

 \subsection{Adversarial Generation Framework}

 To address the limitations of existing methods, this paper introduces a novel framework for generating adversarial patches designed to deceive human detectors in real-world scenarios.
-The proposed framework, named AdvReal, jointly optimizes 2D and 3D adversarial losses, effectively tackling challenges such as high intra-class variability, multi-angle attack scenarios, and complex real-world factors.
-Unlike traditional adversarial patches applied to traffic signs or rigid materials, our method focuses on patches on non-rigid clothing, ensuring effectiveness from multiple angles in realistic scenarios.
+The proposed framework, named AdvReal, performs joint optimization over 2D and 3D adversarial losses, effectively tackling challenges such as high intra-class variability, multi-angle attack scenarios, and complex real-world factors.
+Unlike traditional adversarial patches applied to traffic signs or rigid materials, our method focuses on patches applied to non-rigid clothing surfaces, ensuring effectiveness from multiple angles in realistic scenarios.

-As illustrated in Fig.\ref{02_framework}, the AdvReal framework consists of three key modules: the Patch Adversarial Module, the Realistic Enhancement Module, and the Joint Optimization Module.
-These modules work collaboratively to enhance the adversarial performance and realism of the generated patches.
+As illustrated in Fig.~\ref{02_framework}, the AdvReal framework consists of three key modules: the Patch Adversarial Module, the Realistic Enhancement Module, and the Joint Optimization Module.
+These components function in synergy to improve both the adversarial strength and the physical plausibility of the generated patches.